-The approximate dosage units lost during the prior fiscal year is included in the meeting materials.
+The approximate dosage units lost during the prior fiscal year was included in the meeting materials.
 The list includes all medication/strengths that included more than 25,000 dosage units.

-Chairperson Schaad explained that the recommended changes that were used as a starting point for the Committees discussion were included in the meeting materials.
+Chairperson Schaad explained the recommended changes that were used as a starting point for the Committee's discussion were included in the meeting materials.